agsb/jelly/documents/LogicLoop.md

 The first observation is, the conditional lines are like '0-0-0-0-1', in some diferent order.

-One solution is resolve each line as pairs of logic expressions, using  12 x OR, 5 x NOT or 4 x AND,
+A solution is resolve each line as pairs of logic expressions, resulting in 12 x OR, 5 x NOT or 4 x AND,

         Y1 = A or B
         Y2 = C or E